 Submission of the video should include a link that can be accessed by the ARL staff.
-Links from any web hosted video streaming platform such as YouTube or Vimeo are acceptable.
-With submission of the entry form, the library gives ARL permission to post the video link on its website.
+Links from any web-hosted video streaming platform such as YouTube or Vimeo are acceptable.
+With submission of the entry form, the submitting institution gives ARL permission to post the video link on its website.

 Festival Submission Categories

-Your submission must fall into one of the following five submission categories.
+Submissions fell into one or more of the following five submission categories.